clunietp/libgmsd/README.md

 Introduction
 ------------
 libgmsd is a C library and command-line tool for full-reference image quality assessment.

-Implements the Gradient Magnitude Similarity Deviation (GMSD) algorithm by Xue, Zhang, Mou, and Bovik. http://www4.comp.polyu.edu.hk/~cslzhang/IQA/GMSD/GMSD.htm
+libgmsd is an implementation of the Gradient Magnitude Similarity Deviation (GMSD) algorithm by Xue, Zhang, Mou, and Bovik. http://www4.comp.polyu.edu.hk/~cslzhang/IQA/GMSD/GMSD.htm

 Features